derringercj/whats-next/README.md

 relevant recommendation information, then the main loop starts.
 A search is performed on the index with a user inputted query title, and the index returns the scores and indicies from the index search.
 The results are then compiled in a user readable format and printed to the console.
 Finally, the user can either enter another book or type "quit" to quit.

+## Future Work
+- Could potentially leverage more machine learning techniques beyond simple vectorization for better recommendations, i.e. feed vectors, and other features to a model to match a book
+- Convert data handling to use pandas instead of pure lists of dictionaries.
+This will allow for easier data manipulation and exploration
+- Improve the cleaning of the data to remove potential duplicates, as they are rampant in the final model
+- Change features we are vectorizing
+- Scrape information from book reviews or synopsis to extract tags describing the books, to help with the recommendation system.
+Can use KeyBERT for this with seed keywords listing out all possible genres and subgenres we want to look for, including the top 5 or so as "tags".